gmholton/gmholton.github.io/_teaching/2024-historical.md

 This course aims to provide an introduction to the basic concepts of historical linguistics.
-At the end of this course students will having familiarity with the following techniques:
+At the end of this course students will have familiarity with the following concepts and methods:

 * the establishment of genetic relationship
 *  phonological reconstruction